docksal/docksal/docs/content/core/volumes.md

 NFS generally works faster than `osxfs`, so this option is default on macOS even for Docker Desktop setup.
 The downside is that NFS does not support fsnotify events.

-To see how your project's Docker volumes are defined with `DOCKSAL_VOLUMES=nfs` see [stacks/volumes-nfs.yml](https://github.com/docksal/docksal/blob/master/stacks/volumes-nfs.yml).
+To see how your project's Docker volumes are defined with `DOCKSAL_VOLUMES=nfs`, see [stacks/volumes-nfs.yml](https://github.com/docksal/docksal/blob/master/stacks/volumes-nfs.yml).

 ### unison